 After many requests for this timeless tale, I finally made time to put together the explanatory article for this amazing piece of work – Memento.
-This is Christopher Nolan’s second directorial full-length feature film and one of the biggest cult classics that has a storytelling like no other.
+This is Christopher Nolan’s second directorial full-length feature film (way before Inception and Interstellar) and one of the biggest cult classics that has a storytelling like no other.
 The story follows a man who has a condition of short-term memory loss and how he goes about finding who is responsible for it.
-The specialty about the film direction is that one part of the story is presented backwards.
+The specialty of Memento is the film-direction, one part of the story is presented backwards.
 If you haven’t watched this film yet, drop everything and watch it NOW.
-Here’s the film Memento explained, spoilers ahead.
+Here’s a detailed plot analysis and the ending of the film Memento explained, spoilers ahead.

-Before I begin, let’s take a quick look at the layout of the plot.
+Before I begin, let’s take a quick look at the layout of Memento’s plot.
 One part of the story is in the forward direction.
 This is in black-and-white.
 The other part of the story is presented to us in the reverse direction.
 These parts are in colour.
-The climax of the film is in the middle where the black-and-white meets the colour.
+The climax of Memento is in the middle where the black-and-white meets the colour.

 Assume there are 9 scenes in the film as below: